FeroseHameed/random-shape-cognition1012/README.md

 &emsp;•	Users will view the data as a leaderboard in a table format, located under the Leaderboard tab near the Webpage header

 &emsp;•	Users will have configurable settings such as adjustable speeds for shape highlighting (aka difficulty multiplier settings)

-&emsp;•	Users will be able to view shapes using different interfaces